How can you tell if you are co-dependent?

 ● Consider whether you may be uncomfortable alone, even for an hour.
 It is natural to want human company, but an occasional evening alone is typical for most people.

 ● Check your primary options for a “frame of mind,” which might be reasonably rapid cycling between miserable and downright giddy.
 Contentment is probably a foreign state of mind for you.

 At parties, or other social settings, are you quite often an “odd man out”?
 Do You avoid socializing by helping the host, or are you uncomfortably trying to control/help everyone have fun in your way?
 Do you give up, withdraw from uncomfortable persons – or duck out to escape the loud music, noise, and confusion.
 This could be normal, but then, why did you come?
 Alternately, you could be an “attention hound,” constantly on display for attention and right in the middle of the crowd.

 Do you hide your truth to avoid disapproval?

-Do you find yourself often explaining your issues to someone, or providing a running commentary when it is unnecessary (to one who is mostly not listening, as it is irrelevant to them)?
+Do you often explain your issues to someone or provide a running commentary when it is unnecessary (to one who is mostly not listening, as it is irrelevant to them)?

 If no one else is present in the same room, you may be explaining anyway to yourself.

-Even your manipulative actions, often done in the open, are seeking acclaim or affirmation, expecting “they should agree; it is the best thing for them”.
+Even your manipulative actions, often done in the open, seek acclaim or affirmation, expecting “they should agree; it is the best thing for them.”

-In attempting to show respect you may feel a need to be submissive.
-In reality, we are all equal, even your boss is your equal.
+In attempting to show respect, you may feel a need to be submissive.
+In reality, we are all equal; even your boss is similar.
 There is no reason to find yourself receding or feeling subjugated.

 Consider whether you are often accused of being wishy-washy or double-minded as you agree with what you disagree with.
 You can be a chameleon.
 Or perhaps you have trouble holding on to your ideas or opinions when others disagree.
 Maybe you don’t know what you think or feel.